Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-time-of-day-greeting.md

 }
 ```

-The center method used is the [Grid absolute center](https://daily-dev-tips.com/posts/css-grid-most-easy-center-vertical-and-horizontal/).
+The center method is the [Grid absolute center](https://daily-dev-tips.com/posts/css-grid-most-easy-center-vertical-and-horizontal/).

 ## Vanilla JavaScript time bases greeting

-On to the JavaScript part, for this, we need to first get the greeting div.
+On to the JavaScript part, for this, we need first to get the greeting div.

 We use the `documentGetElementById` selector.